elephantscale/es-training-new/solr/slides/Extended_Features.md

     - Supports any query parser - searching on a single field.
   * Cons:
     - You have to manage multiple cores
-    - Doesn’t support multilingual documents
+    - Doesn't support multilingual documents
     - Relevancy scores not precise